fvalle1/macOS-temperature/README.md

 The app show temperature of:
 - CPU
--battery
+- battery
 - Hard Disk

 # How To use

-You should either download the entire project and build it using Xcode or simply get [The app](Temperaturemonitor.dmg)
+You should either download the entire project and build it using Xcode or simply get directly [the app](Temperaturemonitor.dmg)

 # Licence